-Texting and email does not provide the same cognitive value as face-to-face conversation.
+Texting and email do not provide the same cognitive value as having a conversation.

-Set a time to meet a friend for coffee, a meal, a walk, or other activity you both enjoy.
+If appropriate, meet a friend for an alfresco meal or coffee, take a walk together, or engage in other activities you both enjoy.

-#28.
-Avoid Prescription and OTC Medications Known to Cause Memory Loss
+28. Avoid Medications Known to Cause Memory Loss

 Prescription medications are notorious for causing memory loss.